milcsu09/compiler-x86_64/README.md

+# Compiler

-# A toy / educational compiler for x86_64 CPU architecture
+A toy compiler for a _custom_ language that generates x86_64 assembly code.